 For that reason, consider stories that highlight how your resort or destination is ideal for such mini-reunions – not just because you address all the appropriate social-distancing protocols, but because what you and your destination collectively offer is the ultimate retreat for your group.
 For example, The Girls’ Getaway Guide to Lake George or The Couples’ Group Getaway Guide to Clearwater Beach.

-Even better, if your hotel is offering added value or perks to encourage booking, say a three-night package with free breakfast or spa discounts, this is also a place to promote those with an additional call to action.
+Even better, if you’re a hotel offering added value or perks to encourage booking, say a three-night package with free breakfast or spa discounts, this is also a place to promote those with an additional call to action.

-This makes guests feel that they are getting the most bang for their buck – and as our economy recovers, this is something guests will be paying more attention to than they were prior to the pandemic.
+This makes consumers feel that they are getting the most bang for their buck – and as our economy recovers, this is something travelers will be paying more attention to than they were prior to the pandemic.

 Pillar 5: Future Travel Ideas and Inspiration